The White Company (retailer)

+The White Company's store, Symons Street, London in April 2022.

-The White Company (U.K.) Limited, trading as The White Company, is a retailer of bedroom, home, clothing, and fragrance goods, whose 32,000 sqft head office is located at Television Centre, London.
+The White Company (U.K.) Limited, trading as the White Company, is a retailer of bedroom, home, clothing, and fragrance goods, whose 32,000 sqft head office is located at Television Centre, London.

 It was founded by Chrissie Rucker in 1994.
 Mary Homer left Topshop in March 2017 to head the company.

 History

 The White Company was established in 1994 as a mail order business selling items through a 12-page catalogue which has grown into a multi-channel, international business.
 Started up with a small government grant and £6,000 inheritance, it originally had a 500 people mailing list.
 Chrissie Rucker managed to gather some editorial coverage – including the Financial Times – and press releases which led to it making £80,000 in the first year, just breaking even.

 Originally encompassing products including sheets, covers and pillows, it later expanded into home décor, dinnerware, fragrances, candles, furniture and clothing.
 A children's division called The Little White Company was later added.

 In 2017, the company's products were chosen to outfit the business and first class of British Airways' planes.